-Can be perpetrated by a child or groups of children towards another individual child or by an adult towards a child which often involves an imbalance of power.
-Bullying can occur in any environment where children participate including sports, education and social activities.
-Bullying can take many forms.
-It is often persistent, and the effects of bullying can cause lasting emotional damage.
-Children can be subjected to persistent cyber-bullying involving extreme abusive and threatening messages, comments or images on social media and other online platforms.
-Persistent bullying may lead to serious self-harming behaviour by victims.
+Bullying - can be perpetrated by a Child or groups of Children towards another individual Child or by an Adult towards a Child which often involves an imbalance of power.
+Bullying can occur in any environment where Children participate including sports, education and social activities.
+Bullying is often persistent and can take many forms.